Welcome

 GESCHWIND'S SCHONSTE (1900) prolific crimson in neat sprays, beautiful indeed

-GIPSY BOY (Geschwind 1909) tall bourbon hybrid, magenta-violet, prodigious spring bloom
+GIPSY BOY (Geschwind 1909) tall bourbon hybrid, magenta-violet, prodigious bloom

 GLOIRE DE HOLLAND (Verschuren 1918) ultra-fragrant crimson; compact hybrid tea